wangyongcong/HugoBlog/content/_index.md

 [YouTube Video](https://youtu.be/GPf5Xa5EeUw)

-**My Role:** Gameplay Programmer

-**Project description:** Multiplayer simulated game released on PC in 2008.
+**Project description:** Multiplayer simulation game released on PC in 2008.
 Like Harvest Moon, players manage their own farms by planting corps and fruit trees, raising livestock, creating machinery, building house and dressed it with furniture.
 Players can visit each other’s farm or meet in the town.
 There was an in-game design tool for players to customize their house.
 The game offered a high degree of freedom and gained very good feedback.

+**My role:** Gameplay Programmer

+**My accomplishments:** Gameplay features